eoscanada/eos-bios/README.md

       or shelling to `pgp` or something) to decrypt the file and know how to continue.

-      * This reveals the location of the BIOS Boot node.
+      * This reveals the location of the BIOS Boot node, and the private key used to bootstrap that first node.

     * `eos-bios` then does one of: